tomreece/encore-ui-nav/README.md

 After your staging PR has been deployed, it is time to add your navigation items to our preprod environment.

 Create a PR against the latest `preprod` branch, `git checkout -b my-preprod-branch-name preprod`, and use `git cherry-pick` to bring your commit from `my-staging-branch-name` into `my-preprod-branch-name`.

-Send this branch to us as a PR, with the PR targetted against `preprod` (make sure that at the top of the "Open a pull request" screen, you choose "base: preprod"), and when we merge it we will deploy it to the `encore-ui-nav-preprod` container.
+Send this branch to us as a PR, with the PR targeted against `preprod` (make sure that at the top of the "Open a pull request" screen, you choose "base: preprod"), and when we merge it we will deploy it to the `encore-ui-nav-preprod` container.

 *NOTE:* Make sure you have your actual application code already deployed to `preprod.encore.rackspace.com` before you ask us to deploy the new preprod nav menu.

 ### Creating a production PR

-After you've verified that the `preprod` branch is working as expected, and you're ready to release your application into production, create a `my-production-branch-name` branch off of `master`, and use `git cherry-pick` to bring your commit from `my-preprod-branch-name` into `my-production-branch-bame` branch.
+After you've verified that the `preprod` branch is working as expected, and you're ready to release your application into production, create a `my-production-branch-name` branch off of `master`, and use `git cherry-pick` to bring your commit from `my-preprod-branch-name` into `my-production-branch-name` branch.
 Push it to github, and create a `PR` against `master` (make sure that at the top of the "Open a pull request" screen, you choose "base: master").
 When we merge this PR, it will automatically update the production container at `encore-ui-nav`.

 Remember that when pushing a new version of the file to the CDN container, it will take ~5-15 minutes before the new version is visible on the CDN.